We hope you enjoy reading this article.

 Wondering how to create an AI solution?

-According to Statista, the global market for AI is set to reach $126 billion by 2025.
+AI is set to become one of the leading software development growth markets.
+According to Statista, the global market for AI is expected to reach $126 billion by 2025.

 Artificial intelligence (AI) is intelligence exhibited by machines.
 In computer science, the field of AI research defines itself as the study of “intelligent agents”: any device that perceives its environment and takes actions that maximize its chance of success at some goal.